nuxt-modules/sitemap/README.md

 Automatically add alternative language prefixes for each entry with the given prefixes.
 Set to `false` to disable.

 When using the @nuxtjs/i18n module, this will automatically be set to the configured `locales` when left `undefined`.

+### `dynamicUrlsApiEndpoint`

+- Type: `string`
+- Default: `/api/_sitemap-urls`

+The API endpoint should be checked for dynamic sitemap entries.
+When left as the default it will check if the API endpoint exists before fetching it.

+By providing a non-default value, it will always fetch the API endpoint.

 ## Sponsors